 It was the first stadium to be built in post-war Germany, and to save on construction costs - which, even at an estimated DM 1.1 to 1.8 million, were modest for the time - three sides of the oval-shaped bowl were set against banks of war rubble, into which steps were cut and faced with black tar boards to create a continuous sweep of open terracing.
 A covered all-seater, single-tiered grandstand along the western side remains the Rosenau's only 'true' engineered building and a running track around the perimeter sets the ends behind each goal a fair distance from the action.

-Floodlights were switched on for the first time in April 1955 before the terraces were recast with concrete after fans complained about the state of their shoes - not to mention the health hazards associated with exposure to polycyclic aromatic hydrocarbons - from standing on tar boards.
+Floodlights were switched on for the first time during the 1950s before the terraces were recast with concrete after fans complained about the state of their shoes - not to mention the health hazards associated with exposure to polycyclic aromatic hydrocarbons - from standing on tar boards.
 Further development then saw three banks of wooden benches (later replaced with plastic seat shells) added to the Gegengerade before the original cinder running track was given an all-weather surface in 1971.